zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* "Test Type" - The test type with values "undelegate test" or "normal test".
+* "Test Type" - The test type with values "undelegated test" or "normal test".

 This method also inherits the inputs of method [Get-Undel-Data] if *Test Type* is "undelegated test" or else the inputs of method